-Enter the Windows Service Name for this instance.
-PostgreSQL Service Name If the name entered is an existing PostgreSQL service, then the PostgreSQL Recovery Kit will use the service information to pull information for the resource creation.
+PostgreSQL Service Name Enter the Windows Service Name for this instance.
+If the name entered is an existing PostgreSQL service, then the PostgreSQL Recovery Kit will use the service information to pull information for the resource creation.
 If the name entered is not an existing PostgreSQL service, then the create process will require additional inputs in order to create a Windows Service using the entered name.
 Note: If a Windows Service is created during the PostgreSQL resource create, then a delete of the PostgreSQL resource will remove the PostgreSQL service.
 If the PostgreSQL service already exists at create time, then a delete of PostgreSQL resource will not remove the service.
 PostgreSQL Executable Location Select the location of the PostgreSQL executables (directory where pg_ctl.exe and psql.exe reside).
 If multiple versions of PostgreSQL are installed on the system, then the path selected must match the PostgreSQL version used to create the protected database cluster.
 Example: If intidb from version 10 was used to create the database cluster, then the path selected for pg_ctl.exe and psql.exe must be the version 10 path.
 PostgreSQL Data Directory Enter the path to the data directory for the PostgreSQL database cluster to be protected.
 If the PostgreSQL Service name entered exists, then it will default to the data directory defined for that service.
 PostgreSQL Port Select the port to be used for the PostgreSQL database cluster.
 This field is used to specify the TCP/IP port number on which the postmaster daemon is listening for connections from client applications.
-The default choice is obtained from the runnin PostgreSQL Server.
+The default choice is obtained from the running PostgreSQL.
 Enter Database Administrator User Enter the name of the PostgreSQL database cluster administrative user.
 This user must have connection and administrative privileges.
 PostgreSQL Database Tag Enter a unique tag name, or you can accept the default tag name offered by LifeKeeper for Windows.
 Note: The tag name must consist of printable ASCII characters.
 The following fields only appear if the PostgreSQL Service Name entered does not already exist as a Windows service.
-PostgreSQL Service Logon ice Windows Service.
-This account must have privileges to start and stop the
+PostgreSQL Service Logon Enter the user account to be used for the logon credentials for the new PostgreSQL Windows Service.
+This account must have privileges to start and stop the PostgreSQL instance being protected.
+This user account must also have full control

-Account control file permissions for all files in the PostgreSQL Data Directory.
-Postaro SOI Enter the user password to be used for the logon credentials for the new PostgreSQL Windows Service.
-PostgreSQL FosigleSQL Willdows Service.
-Service Logon Note: If built-in system accounts (e.g. "Local System" or "Network Service") are Password used, enter any non-blank value into this field (blank is not allowed).
+Account file permissions for all files in the PostgreSQL Data Directory.
+PostgreSQL Service Logon Password Enter the user password to be used for the logon credentials for the new PostgreSQL Windows Service.
+Note: If built-in system accounts (e.g. "Local System" or "Network Service") are used, enter any non-blank value into this field (blank is not allowed).
 For built-in accounts, the password is ignored.